Table of Contents

 How does LightMesh handle user permissions and access control?

 The Enterprise edition offers role-based access control (RBAC), allowing administrators to assign different levels of access to various users and groups, ensuring security and compliance.
-See the full feature list here.
+See full feature list here.

 Is LightMesh suitable for regulated or high-compliance environments?